switchdoclabs/SDL_Pi_WeatherBoard/README.md

 # set to true if you are building the Weather Board project with Lightning Sensor
 config.Lightning_Mode = False
+# set to true if you are building the Solar Powered Weather Board
+config.SolarPower_Mode = False
 All other devices are detected automatically.

 ----------------